Hetsh/docker-stationeers/README.md

 ```

 ## Automate startup and shutdown via systemd
+The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-stationeers).
 ```bash
 systemctl enable stationeers@<world> --now
 ```
-The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-stationeers) repository.
 Individual server instances are distinguished by world.
-By default, the systemd service assumes `/srv/stationeers_<world>` for persistent storage.
+By default, the systemd service assumes `/apps/stationeers/<world>` for persistent storage and `/etc/localtime` for timezone.
+Since this is a personal systemd unit file, you might need to adjust some parameters to suit your setup.

 ## Fork Me!
 This is an open project (visit [GitHub](https://github.com/Hetsh/docker-stationeers)).
 Please feel free to ask questions, file an issue or contribute to it.